Celebrating National Donut Day: How much do you know about donuts?

 Had enough of the history lesson and ready to go eat some donuts?
 Don’t worry, we were googling “donut store near me” after writing this blog, too!
 The good news is that there is no shortage of local donut shops on Oahu.

 If you’re in Waikiki, look no further than one of the many ABC Stores locations.
 You can’t miss them, and they have all of the sugary, deep-fried treats you could need.
-If you’re looking for fresh-brewed coffee and donuts, we’ve got a Starbucks, too!
+If you’re looking for coffee to go with your donuts, head to Kai Coffee Hawaii!

 Still hungry?
 Experience the Most Unique Dining in Waikiki!